Infill Drilling Program

 The community meeting agenda included:

 1. update on outcomes of the feasibility study;

 2. discussion of key milestones going forward (e.g. mining licence grant and mine construction); and

 3. questions and answers regarding the impact of the Al Hadeetha Project on the local community.

 Sheikh Khalid Al Busaidi led the meeting and community interactions supported by key Government officials.
 The outcome of the discussions was very positive with good community support for the Project.
 This community feedback, coupled with subsequent meetings at relevant Ministry offices and recent public announcements on streamlining of approval processes, all bode well for Al Hadeetha's Washihi mining licence application.

 About Alara Resources Limited

-Alara Resources Limited (ASX:AUQ) (OTCMKTS:ALULF) is an Australian-based minerals exploration company with a portfolio of projects in Saudi Arabia and Oman.
-Alara has completed a Definitive Feasibility Study on the Khnaiguiyah Zinc-Copper Project in Saudi Arabia, an Advanced Scoping Study on the Daris and Al Hadeetha Copper-Gold Projects in Oman and a Feasibility Study for the Al Hadeetha Project, Washihi deposit.
+Alara Resources Limited (ASX:AUQ) (OTCMKTS:ALULF) is an Australian minerals exploration company with a portfolio of projects in Saudi Arabia and Oman.
+Alara has completed a Definitive Feasibility Study on the Khnaiguiyah Zinc-Copper Project in Saudi Arabia, an Advanced Scoping Study on the Daris and Washihi, Mullaq and Al Ajal exploration licences in Oman and a Feasibility Study for the Al Hadeetha Copper Gold Project, Washihi ore reserve.
 The Company is transitioning to establish itself as a base and precious metals mine development and production company.
 For more information, please visit: www.alararesources.com

 Alara Resources Limited